LnxRls/CS504/README.md

 # Course CD504

-A moderately deep, nevertheless, of wide breadth dive into the world of RDBMS, NoSQL and distributed filesystems.
+A moderately deep, nevertheless, wide breadth dive into the world of RDBMS, NoSQL and distributed filesystems.

 ## Files from Sprint 0-8